Emma Greco: Professional

 After graduating, she signed her first professional contract with the Connecticut Whale of the PHF.
 She picked up two assists in six games during the 2017–18 season with the Whale.
 Ahead of the 2018–19 season, she left the Whale to return to Canada and sign with the Toronto Furies of the Canadian Women's Hockey League.

 After the collapse of the CWHL in May 2019, she joined the newly-formed Professional Women's Hockey Players Association (PWHPA), and spent the 2019–20 season playing with the organisation's Greater Toronto Area (GTA) West hub.
 She played for Team Knox at the Unifor Showcase in September 2019 and participated in the PWHPA's Equal Sweat Deserves Equal Opportunity rally in Toronto in January 2020.

 She returned to the PHF ahead of the 2020–21 NWHL season, signing with the expansion Toronto Six and was one of the first five players to be announced for the team.
 The leadership for the inaugural season included Greco, who served as one of the alternate captains with Emma Woods, while Shiann Darkangelo appointed as the first team captain in franchise history.
 Competing in the Six’s first-ever game, a January 23, 2021, affair at Lake Placid’s Herb Brooks Arena versus the Metropolitan Riveters, Greco would be called for interference at the 3:01 mark of the first period, recording the first penalty in franchise history.

 During the 2023–24 season she played for PWHL Minnesota where she won the inaugural Walter Cup.
 On July 9, 2024, she signed a one-year contract with PWHL Boston.
 During the 2024–25 season, she recorded three assists in 28 games for the Fleet.
 On June 17, 2025, she signed a two-year contract with the Vancouver Goldeneyes.

+On January 18, 2026, Greco was traded to the Ottawa Charge, along with Michela Cava and Brooke McQuigge, in exchange for Mannon McMahon, Anna Meixner, and Anna Shokhina.

 Personal life

 Greco has a bachelor's degree in business and marketing from Quinnipiac University.
 While pursuing her MBA at Qunnipiac, she played with the Quinnipiac Bobcats women's soccer team for the 2017 season, appearing in 15 games, including 14 starts.

-She has been in a relationship with her Vancouver Goldeneyes teammate Michela Cava since October 2022.
-The two were also teammates on PWHL Minnesota and the Toronto Six.
+She has been in a relationship with her Ottawa Charge teammate Michela Cava since October 2022.
+The two were also teammates on the Vancouver Goldeneyes, PWHL Minnesota, and the Toronto Six.
+They got engaged on September 9, 2026.